 It is very important that all fuel systems and exhaust systems be thoroughly inspected and repaired, if necessary, before operating the boat.
-Also, any accessory exhaust systems must be in proper operating condition.

 Be sure to check all onboard equipment for loose or missing fasteners.
 Do not operate the equipment if the fasteners are loose or missing.